aws-samples/aws-hpc-tutorials/content/05-Amazon FSx for Lustre/05-performance-test.md

 sbatch ior_submission.sbatch
 ```

 The IOR output is written to an **.out** file.
 If you want, you can use **tail -f** to view the file as it is written.
-However, remember that since you have 0 compute nodes present on your cluster, it may take up to 1 minute  for instances to be created then register with the cluster.
+However, remember that since you have 0 compute nodes present on your cluster, it may take a few minutes for instances to be created then register with the cluster.
 You can check the status of the instances on the [EC2 Dashboard](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=instanceState) in the AWS Management Console.
 After the instances are created and registered, the IOR job will be processed.

 You should see a result similar to the following image.
 In this example, you see 1 GB/s performance, which is not too far from the [720 MB/s](https://docs.aws.amazon.com/fsx/latest/LustreGuide/performance.html#fsx-aggregate-perf) offered by Amazon FSx for Lustre.